-On March 30, 2011, we and Amerigon Europe entered into a credit facility with a syndicate of banks, including Bank of America, N.A., acting as Administrative Agent, Swing Line Lender and L/C Issuer ("Bank of America"), and Merrill Lynch, Pierce, Fenner & Smith Incorporated, acting as Sole Lead Arranger and Sole Book Manager (the "US Bank of America credit facility") and WET and W.E.T.
-Automotive Systems Ltd. ("WET Canada") entered into a credit facility with the same syndicate of banks (the "WET Bank of America credit facility"), the effectiveness of which is subject to the closing of the Acquisition.
-We refer to the US Bank of America credit facility and the WET Bank of America credit facility throughout this section of the Form 8-K collectively as the "Bank of America credit facility."
-We intend to use borrowings under the US Bank of America credit facility to partially fund the Acquisition and the WET Tender Offer and WET intends to use borrowings under the WET Bank of America credit facility to refinance a portion of the long term debt obligations of WET and to fund our and WET's ongoing operations.
+On March 30, 2011, we and Amerigon Europe entered into a credit facility with a syndicate of banks, including Bank of America, N.A., acting as Administrative Agent, Swing Line Lender and L/C Issuer ("Bank of America"), and Merrill Lynch, Pierce, Fenner & Smith Incorporated, acting as Sole Lead Arranger and Sole Book Manager (the "US Bank of America credit facility") and W.E.T. and W.E.T.
+Automotive Systems Ltd., a Canadian corporation, entered into a credit facility with the same syndicate of banks (the "W.E.T.
+Bank of America credit facility").
+We refer to the US Bank of America credit facility and the W.E.T.
+Bank of America credit facility throughout this section of the Form 8-K collectively as the "Bank of America credit facility."
+We used the borrowings under the US Bank of America credit facility to partially fund the Acquisition and to fund Amerigon's ongoing operations.
+W.E.T. used borrowings under the W.E.T.
+Bank of America credit facility to refinance a portion of the long term debt obligations of W.E.T. and to fund W.E.T.'s ongoing operations.